jaccomoc/jactl/docs/pages/language-guide.md

 ```

 To save having to continually type the full package name each time you use a class from another package you can
-use `import` to import the class definition into the current Jacsal script or class file:
+use `import` to import the class definition into the current Jactl script or class file:
 ```groovy
 package x.y.z